Reporting paths

 └── POST content_retrieved event to OA telemetry endpointThe telemetry spec calls this source_role: "origin" or source_role: "edge" depending on whether the event is reported from the origin server or an edge network (CDN).

-When the requesting agent includes an OA-Telemetry-ID header, that ID correlates your event with the agent's own event - two independent observations
+When the requesting agent includes an Content-Telemetry-ID header, that ID correlates your event with the agent's own event - two independent observations

 of the same retrieval.
 When the agent doesn't include the header, you still get the event.